bmann/bmcgarden/_notes/Colophon.md

 ---
 ---

+## January 2024

+Removed blog posts going back to 2012 and pre-2012 archive.
+They are available via a snapshot at [2023.bmannconsulting.com](https://2023.bmannconsulting.com).

+Published via [[Fission]] Github Action, and then grabbed the [[IPFS]] hash `bafybeidfdwz5tak24oukds2hrf3xahl5rp5by4a6idwv2ucsmo6uaafgoa` and used [[Cloudflare]] IPFS Gateway to keep it around.

+Using [[Obsidan]] to edit on desktop, including Daily Journals.

+Added in a [[Journal]] section and a journal post type.

+The plan is to add [[Indiekit]] for remote posting.

 ## July 2023

 Trimmed blog & archive posts out of [[LogSeq]] and moved them into [[Digital Garden Jekyll Template]].
 Notes, running [[LogSeq]], have moved to <a href="{{ site.notes_url }}">{{ site.notes_url }}</a>.
 Wikilinks that don't have local links link out to the Notes site.
 Sidebar tags for blog posts also link out to the Notes site.